Sepia (magazine): Major Elvis Presley controversy

 According to African-American author Joyce Rochelle Vaughn, in the preface of her book "Thirty Pieces of Silver: The Betrayal of Elvis Presley", an aunt who raised her had told her to never listen to Elvis Presley’s music because "Sepia" magazine had run an article in early 1957 in which he was quoted saying that the “only thing Negroes can do for me is buy my records and shine my shoes.”
 She then decided, forty years later, to undertake a full study and complete unmasking of falsely reported news surrounding his life and career.

 According to Ms. Vaughn, the truth about the invented slur lay in white Americans making money exploiting statements and falsifying others, because so many whites during the era openly made racist remarks against black people.
 As such, when black radio stations started to play Elvis’ music and his popularity grew in the black community, the slur was invented.

 Jet sent its most prestigious writer, the late Louis Robinson, to the set of "Jailhouse Rock" to raise the matter with the then 22-year-old Presley.
 After additionally interviewing African-American musicians like B.B.
 King, who knew Presley since his teen years, Robinson cleared him of all charges.
-Even so, the damage was done and the slur continuing to be utilized as late as the first two decades of the 21st century.
+Even so, the damage was done and the slur continuing to be utilized as late as the second decade of the 21st century.

 Editorial changes

 Adelle Jackson continued as editorial director of Sepia under Levitan, and Beatrice Pringle also continued with the magazine.
 Sepia focused on various aspects of African American culture, including prominent leaders of churches, civil rights, popular music, and education.
 With the goal of fostering leadership, it published serious articles on the development of black institutions, including colleges and universities.

 The magazine often exposed issues such as lynching and Ku Klux Klan operations in the South in its earlier edition; after some of the successes of the civil rights movement had been achieved, it covered the rise in inner-city violence among blacks.

-Levitan financed John Howard Griffin's investigative journalism for his book, Black Like Me (1961), which was first serialized in Sepia under the title Journey into Shame.
+Levitan financed John Howard Griffin's investigative journalism for his book Black Like Me (1961), first serialized in Sepia under the title Journey into Shame.
 In Black Like Me, Griffin described Levitan and the way he managed Sepia: